-Hybrid drum sets are the fusion between acoustic and electronic sets.
+Hybrid drum sets are the fusion between acoustic and electronic drum sets.
 They produce a sound where the drummer wants both authentic acoustic sounds as well as triggered electronic sounds and effects.
 The idea of going electronic may seem like a daunting task for many acoustic drummers.

 However, it is actually very easy to start experimenting with electronic sounds.
 You can start off small and increase the range of electronic sounds on your kit as you get more comfortable.
-In this guide, I am going to explain four techniques to create hybrid drum sets: Triggers, sample and percussion pads, pads, and electronic drum heads.
+In this guide, I am going to explain four techniques to create hybrid drum sets: Drum triggers, sample and percussion pads, pads, and electronic drum heads.

 A Hybrid Drum Set Example